 A new era of South Dakota football began on Dec.
 5, 2011, when alumnus Joe Glenn was named the Coyotes' 29th head coach.
 Glenn is a two-time AFCA National Coach of the Year honoree who has combined to win three national championships at the Division II and FCS levels.
-He will enter 2013 with the ninth-most wins among active FCS head coaches.
+He will enter 2014 with the sixth-most wins among active FCS head coaches.

 Glenn, 64, grew up in Lincoln, Neb., and enrolled at USD in the fall of 1967.
 He played both quarterback and wide receiver for the Coyotes under coach Joe Salem.
 Upon graduation in 1971, Glenn served two years as an ROTC officer with the Army.
 He returned to Vermillion in 1973 to begin work on his master's degree and was Salem's backfield coach in 1974.
 When Salem took the head gig at Northern Arizona in 1975, he brought Glenn with him.